 Infected people have symptoms of a flu-like illness followed by

 Severely affected people experience respiratory failure and may need mechanical ventilation.
 Older people and those with underlying illnesses are at higher risk for severe disease.

-To date, there is a total of 91 confirmed cases of infection with MERS-CoV, including 46 deaths.
-MERS-CoV infection should be suspected in returned travelers from the Arabian Peninsula or neighboring countries with a illness with symptoms compatible with MERS-CoV occurring within 10 days of traveling.
+MERS-CoV infection should be suspected in travelers from the Arabian Peninsula or neighboring countries with an illness with symptoms compatible with MERS-CoV occurring within 10 days of traveling.

-If there are grounds for suspicion, public-health authorities need to be alerted and will test respiratory secretions at CDC-designated laboratories.
+If there are grounds for suspicion, public-health authorities need to be alerted.

 Similar to SARS, there is no medication that is known to treat MERS-CoV.
 Treatment is supportive.